GendarmerieNationale/tap-atinternet/README.md

 It can be used with both `FULL_TABLE` or `INCREMENTAL` replication methods, to be specified in the tap metadata ([how to do it with meltano](https://docs.meltano.com/concepts/plugins#metadata-extra)).

-**Note: ⚠️ in incremental mode, the tap will produce duplicate records.**
+**Note: ⚠️ in incremental mode, the tap may produce duplicate records.**
 With incremental sync (and `date` as the `replication_key`), the tap will use the last state value instead of the `start_date` specified in the config, and will extract data for that date even though it has already been extracted last time.